t3hmun/t3hmun.github.io-2022/src/pages/blog/2022-10-30-feature-reference.md

 See the top of the page for the `h1`.
 As a general rule I only ever have a single `h1` on any page, it is the title and start of the main content.
 The heading directly above this text should be a `h2`.

-The text under every heading is a demonstration of a paragraph of text, a `p` tag.
+The text under every heading is a demonstration of a paragraph of text, a `p` tag, mostly extracts taken from the [Wikipedia page on Johannes Gutenberg](https://en.wikipedia.org/wiki/Johannes_Gutenberg).

-Headings fill the full content-width space.
-This is wider than the paragraphs of text which are restricted to reading-width.

 ### Header 3